Breaking down digital barriers for physical and cognitive disabilities

 5. Remote access and telehealth: Technology enables remote services, such as teletherapy and online consultations, making healthcare and professional services accessible to those who face mobility challenges or live in remote areas.

-6. Educational technologies: Adaptive learning platforms and educational apps designed to meet diverse learning needs make education more accessible and inclusive.
+6. Educational technologies: Adaptive learning platforms and educational apps designed to meet diverse learning needs make education more accessible and inclusive for physically and mentally disabled students.
 These technologies often include features that assist learners with dyslexia, ADHD, and other learning disabilities.

-Inclusive technology typically starts with the goal of helping individuals with specific challenges, such as physical or sensory impairments.
-However, these technologies frequently end up enhancing the user experience for a broader audience.
-For example, captioning on videos, initially intended for the hearing impaired, is now widely used in noisy environments like gyms and airports, or in settings where audio is inconvenient, benefiting everyone.
+Inclusive technology typically aims to help individuals with specific challenges, such as physical or sensory impairments.
+However, these technologies frequently enhance the user experience for a broader audience.
+For example, captioning on videos, initially intended for people who are deaf or hard of hearing, is now widely used in noisy environments like gyms, airports, or settings where audio is inconvenient, benefiting everyone.

 UserWay: accessibility tech designed for diversity

-UserWay is committed to breaking down digital barriers with technology that adapts to a diverse range of needs.
+UserWay is committed to breaking down digital barriers with technology that adapts to diverse needs.
 Our Accessibility Widget is just one solution that ensures that websites can be easily navigated by everyone, regardless of their physical, cognitive, or sensory disabilities, making inclusivity the default.

 Learn how we integrate our market-leading accessibility tech into your digital spaces to make them more accessible to everyone.